Double Majors and Simultaneous Degrees

 Simultaneous degree applications should be submitted at least two terms prior to graduation in order to meet College residence requirements.
 CDSS students may not declare a simultaneous degree in their final term at UC Berkeley.

-If you are a student in another college and wish to pursue a simultaneous degree with CDSS and you were admitted in Fall 2023 or prior, you will go through a different application process to declare the simultaneous degree.
-Please contact the advisor in the major that you are interested in for more information on the application process as it varies by each major.
+If you are a student in another college and wish to pursue a simultaneous degree with CDSS and you were admitted prior to Fall 2023, you will need to contact the advisor in the major that you are interested in pursuing a simultaneous degree majoring with for more information on the application process as it varies by each major.

-Simultaneous degree applications must be submitted at least two terms prior to graduation in order to meet College residence requirements.
-Please see the Change of College section below regarding specific deadlines for declaration based on Expected Graduation Date.
+Simultaneous degree packets must be submitted at least two terms prior to graduation in order to meet College residence requirements.
 Keep in mind that your home college may follow a different deadline, so please make sure you speak to an advisor in your home college to properly plan for a simultaneous degree with CDSS.

 Course Overlap Rules